TheLandoCal/moon-ark/README.md

 ### City Cards

-Each City card has 2 numbers: a Route Stop number (#0 - #42) and a Boost number (marked by packages).
+Each City card has 2 numbers: a Route Stop number (#0 - #42) and a Boost number (marked by delivery trucks).

 You use cards by either placing them as Route Stops or by forfeiting them to boost your speed.
 The Earth can destroy deck cards at any time to reduce the number of possible Route Stops you can use to escape.